yusufozturk/panther/docs/gitbook/historical-search/panther-fields.md

-# Panther standard fields
+# Panther's Standard Fields

 Panther log processing appends some fields to all log records.

 These fields provide standard names for attributes over all data sources allowing within and between data source correlation of data.

 For example, each data source has a name for the time an event occurred but each data source will likely not name the attribute the same nor is it guaranteed that the associated time has a time zone consistent with other data sources.

-The Panther attribute "p_event_time" described below is mapped to each data source's corresponding event time and normalized to UTC.
+The Panther attribute `p_event_time` (described below) is mapped to each data source's corresponding event time, and normalized to UTC.

 In this way you can query over multiple data sources joining and ordering by "p_event_time" to properly align and correlate the data despite the disparate schemas of each data source.

+{% hint style="info" %}
 All appended standard fields begin with "p\_".
+{% endhint %}

-# Required fields
+# Required Fields

-The fields below are appended to all log records.
+The fields below are appended to all log records:

 | Field Name   | Type      | Description                                                                      |
 | ------------ | --------- | -------------------------------------------------------------------------------- |